 Smart regulation ensures that standards are met while making compliance easy and accessible to all.
 Coherent and transparent rules, efficient processes and adequate allocation of resources are especially important in sectors where safety is at stake.
 Construction is one of them.
 In an effort to ensure building safety while keeping compliance costs reasonable, governments around the world have worked on consolidating permitting requirements.
-What construction permitting reforms has Doing Business recorded in Maldives (table 3.2)?
+What construction permitting reforms has Doing Business recorded in Nigeria (table 3.2)?

-Table 3.2 How has Maldives made dealing with construction permits easier-or not?
+Table 3.2 How has Nigeria made dealing with construction permits easier-or not?
 By Doing Business report year

-DB year Reform DB2008 No reform as measured by Doing Business.
+DB year Reform DB2008 Nigeria made obtaining construction permits easier by setting up an official time frame of permit issuance, and introducing risk-based inspections.
+Meanwhile, a new building code is going to be implemented.
 DB2009 No reform as measured by Doing Business.
 DB2010 No reform as measured by Doing Business.
 DB2011 No reform as measured by Doing Business.
 DB2012 No reform as measured by Doing Business.
 DB2013 No reform as measured by Doing Business.